Last Updated on

 Unfortunately, these types of beds are almost completely inappropriate for large or giant dogs.
 The filling material used in their construction rarely provides enough support for a big dog’s body, and it will also tend to clump up around the edges, forcing your dog to lay in the non-cushioned center after a short time.

-Memory foam beds also avoid the clumping problems that plague traditional, fiber-filled beds.
-Some memory foam beds may be a bit warm, causing dogs to move to the kitchen floor during the summer, but a few manufacturers use gel-infused memory foam, which helps to keep your dog’s body cooler.
+Some memory foam dog beds may be a bit warm, causing dogs to move to the kitchen floor during the summer, but a few manufacturers use gel-infused memory foam, which helps to keep your dog’s body cooler.

 Given this design, elevated cots are often a great choice for owners and dogs living in warm places.
 They don’t provide the type of cradle-like support that memory foam beds do, but they still provide more support than fiber-filled beds do.
 This means they’ll still be pretty gentle on your dog’s joints.